potatoqualitee/kbupdate/README.md

 ## Examples

-kbupdate has about 10 commands that help simplify your patching process.
+`kbupdate` has around 10 commands that help simplify your patching process.
+Check at the bottom of the readme for instructions on how to perform [offline patching](#offline-patching).

 ### Get-KbUpdate